AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-52/acsd-60590-optimized-bestseller-report-generation.md

 ---
 title: "ACSD-60590: Enhancing performance of Bestseller Aggregated Daily Report generation"
-description: Apply the ACSD-60590 patch to fix the Adobe Commerce issue where the Bestseller Aggregated Daily Report generation takes a significant amount of time to generate for a large volume of placed orders.
+description: Apply the ACSD-60590 patch to fix the Adobe Commerce issue where the Bestseller Aggregated Daily Report takes a significant amount of time to generate for a large volume of placed orders.
 feature: Reporting
 role: Admin, Developer
 ---